First Stage

 From Villar San Costanzo to Sant'Anna di Roccabruna

-The first stage of the Occitan routes takes place almost entirely on the hillside in the woods at the foot of the San Bernardo and Roccerè mountains.
-A long stage, in uncrowded areas, which, while not touching peaks, has the advantage of gradually allowing us to enter the “slow” and contemplative philosophy of the Occitan routes.
+The first stage of the Occitan Routes takes place almost entirely along the hillside through the woods at the foot of Monte San Bernardo and Roccerè.
+A long stage through less frequented areas that, while not reaching any peaks, has the merit of gradually introducing us to the "slow" and contemplative philosophy of the Occitan Routes.

-You can leave your car in the spacious Ciciu del Villar nature reserve car park.
+Leave your car in the large parking lot of the Ciciu del Villar nature reserve.

-Go down the tarmac road towards Villar San Costanzo, where you will see the first yellow signs of the Occitan Trails.
-After 250 metres, turn right onto the Via Fornace dirt road.
-Walk the entire length of the road and, at the end, turn left, back onto tarmac, onto Via Gioera.
-At the end of the road, where there is a pillar, turn right onto Via Cervetto.
-Walk along the park of a beautiful villa, whose splendid views look back towards the Ligurian Alps.
+Head down the paved road toward Villar San Costanzo where you will encounter the first yellow signs of the Occitan Routes.
+After 250 meters, turn right onto the unpaved Via Fornace.
+Follow it all the way to the end and turn left, back onto pavement, onto Via Gioera.
+At the end, near a pillar, turn right onto Via Cervetto.
+Skirt the park of a beautiful villa with splendid views back toward the Ligurian Alps.

-Keeping to the tarmac road that gets steeper and steeper, you will pass several clusters of houses.
+Staying on the paved road, which becomes increasingly steep, pass several clusters of houses.
 The road becomes a forest track.
-A short stretch coincides with the Luca Borgoni path, named after an athlete who died prematurely on the Matterhorn.
-Disregard any detours and follow the dirt road that runs halfway up the hillside through the woods, with gentle ups and downs.
-After a couple of kilometres, you reach the splendid abbey of San Costanzo al Monte, a church built on top of a vast and ancient crypt, which has been restored several times over the centuries.
+A short section coincides with the Luca Borgoni trail, named after an athlete who died prematurely on the Matterhorn.
+Ignoring all side paths, follow the unpaved road that runs along the hillside through the woods and, with gentle ups and downs, leads after a couple of kilometers to the splendid Abbey of San Costanzo al Monte, consisting of a church built above a crypt of exceptional size, of ancient origins and remodeled several times over the centuries.

-After passing the abbey, turn right onto the dirt road that comes from Dronero and winds gently uphill.
-Go around the B&B il Picco, pass the Barbero farmstead and further on, through a series of bends, go past Orcino.
+Past the abbey, turn right onto the unpaved road coming from Dronero that winds gently upward.
+Go around the B&B Il Picco, pass Cascina Barbero and further on, through switchbacks, pass Orcino.

-At the fork, turn right, keeping to the edge of the Bollo clearing, from where you can see the peak of Mount San Bernardo (1,625 m), which dominates this first part of the route.
+At a fork, turn right, staying at the edge of the Bollo clearing from which the summit of Monte San Bernardo (1,625 m) appears nearby, overlooking this first part of the route.

-The road branches off a little further on, keep to the left and you will soon reach La Baita, a small wooden house situated at exactly 1000 m on a splendid panoramic balcony overlooking the plain and the Maritime and Ligurian Alps, dominated by the Besimauda mountain range.
+Just beyond, the road forks: keeping left you will soon reach La Baita, a wooden cottage located exactly at 1,000 m on a splendid panoramic balcony overlooking the plain and the Maritime and Ligurian Alps, dominated by the Besimauda massif.

-The dirt road continues through an enchanting birch forest and then keeps to the edge of the Pian l’AbĂ clearing.
-Disregard a turnoff to the left, and the dirt road becomes a path bordered by dry stone walls, leading to the ruins near the now dry Fontana dell’Asino, or “Donkey Fountain”, the highest point of this first part of the trail.
+The unpaved road continues through an enchanting birch forest and then runs along the edge of the Pian l’Abà clearing.
+Ignoring a left turn, the unpaved road becomes a path flanked by dry stone walls and reaches the ruins near the Fontana dell’Asino, now dry, the highest point of this first part of the route.

-Turning left among what remains of the old huts, descend into the Rio della casa gorge, characterised by an eroded section and then an area scattered with boulders.
-After reaching the town of Roccabruna, the path becomes a dirt road again near the Arduini houses.
-After crossing a brook, keep right at the next fork until you reach the Oggero hamlet.
-When you reach the first houses, near an electricity pole (be careful: it is not very visible), turn left sharply onto a downhill mule track that first runs alongside a cool fountain and then some ruins.
+Turning left between what remains of the old huts, descend into the Rio della Casa ravine, characterized by an eroded section and then an area scattered with boulders.
+Having entered the municipality of Roccabruna, near the Case Arduini the path becomes an unpaved road again.
+After crossing a stream, at the next fork keep right until you reach Borgata Oggero.
+At the first houses, near an electric pole (note: not very visible), turn sharply left onto a mule track that descends and passes first a fresh fountain and then some ruins.

-The path continues for a good stretch almost on level ground.
-At a crossroads, go straight on, cross two brooks and, a little further on, leave two less marked paths on your left that descend towards the Tiauda hamlet.
-The path becomes a nice balcony stretch and offers excellent views from Dronero to the Besimauda.
+The path continues almost flat for a good stretch.
+At a fork, continue straight, cross two streams and shortly after leave to the left two less marked paths that descend toward Borgata Tiauda.
+The path becomes a beautiful balcony section and offers excellent views extending from Dronero to Besimauda.

-When you reach the Castello hamlet , walk past the church and turn right between the houses (fountain), then follow the tarmac road to the village.
-After 200 metres, leave the road and turn right onto the Chast’lass path, a dirt road that initially leads back to Castello, offering beautiful views over the plain.
+Arriving at Borgata Castello, pass the church and turn right between the houses (fountain) and then follow the small paved access road to the village.
+After 200 meters, leave it to turn right onto the Chast’lass trail, an unpaved road that initially heads back toward Castello and from which beautiful views open up toward the plain.

-The dirt road climbs steadily upwards through chestnut, ash, whitebeam and cherry trees.
-Disregard any detours, and after a couple of tiring kilometres you will reach Chast’lass, a rocky viewpoint on which Roccabruna castle once stood.
+The unpaved road climbs increasingly steeply through chestnuts, ash trees, mountain ash and cherry trees.
+Ignoring all side paths, after a couple of strenuous kilometers, reach Chast’lass, a rocky viewpoint where the castle of Roccabruna once stood.

-A few metres later a crossroads opens up.
-Turn left and make a wide and somewhat monotonous semicircle on a dirt road.
-After four flat kilometres, this leads to the hamlet of Sant’Anna di Roccabruna (1,252 m), where the first stage ends.
+A few meters later there is a three-way junction.
+Turning left, make a wide and somewhat monotonous semicircle on an unpaved road that, after four flat kilometers, leads to the hamlet of Sant’Anna di Roccabruna (1,252 m), where the first stage ends.

 Text and photos by Cuneotrekking.com